AugustoLara/Grants-Program/applications/afloat.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
+Raul Romanutti recomended the program on a call with Louise Reed, Max Gravitt and Augusto Lara on March 21st, 2022.

 ### Additional Context
 #### State Tax Credit Breakdown